AlexCampanozzi/HomoDeUS/README.md

 Welcome to the repository for the HomoDeUS project created by seven students in robotics and software engineering at the Université de Sherbrooke.
 Here are the steps to build the project from scratch.
+You can also run the script
+### Prepare the environment

 ## Create an ubuntu environment with PAL Robotics packages
 You should have access to a .iso file containing installation file for the PAL Robotics environment
 Select Install Development TIAGo 82 during booting to create a permament environment.
 Select Run to have a temporary environment without it taking place in you hard drive

-### Credentials
+## Credentials
 Username: pal
 Password: pal